 Why is my French bulldog throwing up?

-Since French bulldogs are a very sensitive breed, it’s quite hard to pinpoint what exactly might be causing them to throw up.
+Since French Bulldogs are a very sensitive breed, it’s quite hard to pinpoint what exactly might be causing them to throw up.
 We’ve compiled a list of different things that can cause them to throw up and related symptoms that you must look out for.

 Some symptoms of food allergies involve getting itchy skin, with sores and bald, reddish patches of skin as well.
 Your dog might begin to bite and scratch itself excessively in an attempt to ward off the constant itching it will be experiencing.

-Aside from this, Frenchies also develop ear infections and stomach-related issues, like diarrhea, stomach aches, rumbling tummy, along with others.
+Aside from this, Frenchies also develop ear infections and stomach-related issues, like diarrhea, stomach aches, and a rumbling tummy, along with others.
 Diarrhea and stomach issues are usually connected to your French bulldog throwing up.

-This usually occurs due to too much air getting trapped inside the Frenchie’s tummy, which causes a strain on other organs, and the dog will try to mitigate this by trying to expel the content of their stomach.
+This usually occurs due to too much air getting trapped inside the Frenchie’s tummy, which causes a strain on other organs, and the dog will try to mitigate this by trying to expel the content of its stomach.